 In response to the Center's advocacy and administrative rulemaking requests, in 2007 the Texas Parks and Wildlife Commission voted to ban commercial collection of native Texas turtles on public lands and waters, with an allowance for commercial capture from private property for a few more common species.
 In 2010, no wild caught turtles were exported from Texas (Mali et al. 2014).
-Oklahoma banned commercial harvest of turtles from public waters but a small commercial harvest still exists in private waters.
+Oklahoma banned commercial harvest of turtles from public waters but commercial harvest still exists in private waters.
 29 Okl.
 St. § 6-204; OAC § 800:15-9-3.
 Florida closed commercial turtle harvest in both public and private waters.
 In South Carolina, it is now unlawful to remove more than 10 turtles from the wild at one time and more than 20 turtles in one year, for nine native species.
-In 2012, Georgia set annual catch limits of 100 turtles per year for the Florida softshell turtle, spiny softshell turtle and river cooter; 300 per year for the common snapping turtle, painted turtle, eastern mud turtle and loggerhead musk turtle; and 500 per year for the pond slider.
+In 2012, Georgia set annual catch limits of 100 turtles per year for the Florida softshell turtle, eastern mud turtle and loggerhead musk turtle; and 500 per year for the pond slider.
 In 2012, Alabama banned all commercial collection and killing of wild turtles and their eggs in public and private waters.
+We received no response to our petition from the Ohio Department of Natural Resources.

-As individual states close or restrict turtle trapping within their borders, harvest pressure increases on the remaining states without restrictions (Mali et al. 2014).
-In addition, turtle poachers often illegally trap in states with restrictions and claim that the turtles came from an adjacent state where trapping remains legal (Mali et al. 2014).
+As individual states close or restrict turtle trapping within their borders, harvest pressure increases on the remaining states without restrictions (Turtle Survival Alliance 2009; Mali et al. 2014).
+In addition, turtle poachers often illegally trap in states with restrictions and claim that the turtles came from an adjacent state where trapping remains legal (id.).
 In that way, overexploitation can more easily occur in regions with inconsistent state regulation of turtle trapping.